220296006/Amazon-Cloud-Pratictioner/Module 9 - Migration and Innovation/Migration Strategies.md

 ## 6 strategies for migration

-When migrating applications to the cloud, six of the most common migration strategies(opens in a new tab) that you can implement are:
+When migrating applications to the cloud, six of the most common **migration strategies** that you can implement are:

 - Rehosting
 - Replatforming